Desbeers/ChordProMac/Resources/ChordProDocs/Compile ChordPro (macOS).md

 ***Note**: Don’t forget the ‘.’ at the end!*

+This will install all the needed dependencies to build *ChordPro*.

 ***Note**: Sometimes, ChordPro will add new dependencies.
 If compiling does not work anymore after a checkout, run above comment again.*

-This will install most of the needed dependencies, but not all.

-Extra dependencies you have to install:

-	cpanm HarfBuzz::Shaper
-	cpanm Mozilla::CA

 Now you can build the CLI version of *ChordPro*: